Electrical and Computer Engineering (ECE)

 ECE 649 - Embedded Microcomputer Based Design

-Topics include: architectures for embedded processors, hardware and software aspects of interfacing, handling interrupts, low-level programming including debugging of real-time systems, and embedded application implementations.
-Laboratory studies will be required to reinforce theoretical and applied concepts in an embedded architecture.
-Prereq: ECE 562, ECE 583.
+This course covers topics related to architectures for embedded processors, hardware and software aspects of interfacing, handling interrupts, low-level programming including debugging of real-time systems, and embedded application implementations.
+Laboratory exercises will reinforce theoretical and applied concepts using an embedded architecture and develop report writing skills.
+Programming experience required.
+This course is required for CE majors and is optional for EE majors.

 Grade Mode: Letter Grading